There are 52 articles in this month.

 After the training comes the race-day strategy.
 Parker Morse offers tips to help you race like a pro and set a PR.

 Maybe you’ve never really thought of yourself as a much of a runner.
 Maybe you were inspired by the two running events at the 2009 CrossFit Games.
 You’ve been training for weeks or months, and you’ve been pleasantly surprised to see much-improved times.
-Now you’ve decided to… Continue Reading
+Now… Continue Reading

 The preparation phase begins as soon as the previous stroke is completed.
 Avoid the common beginner’s mistake of releasing the seat too soon and having the knees come up.
-Take the time to set up the proper sequence so the… Continue Reading
+Take the time to set up the proper sequence… Continue Reading

 Charity Vale and Peter Egyed, two of the top finishers at the 2009 CrossFit Games, were Justin’s guests on Episode 78 of CrossFit Radio, webcast live at 6:00 p.m.
 PDT on Wednesday, July 29, 2009.

 1:15 Charity Vale revealed she decided to compete in the Qualifier for the Games only a month in advance and described her preparation.
 She divulged her dietary secret: raw milk.
 Charity said the milk helped her recovery, but… Continue Reading

 San Francisco CrossFit is basically a parking lot, a canopy and two shipping containers.
 It’s also San Francisco’s best fitness facility, according to readers of SF Weekly.
 Mike Warkentin explains why.

 Its selectorized machines gleam under spotlights.
 Someone triumphantly breaks the 150-pound mark on the torso-rotation machine as another person gives the hip flexors a proper thrashing during a set of… Continue Reading